13 time-saving Mac keyboard shortcuts to make you more productive

 The Mac trackpad is a thing of beauty—a true marvel in human-interface devices.
 But that doesn’t mean you need to rely on it for everything.

 To become a master of Mac efficiency, learning common keyboard shortcuts is a must.
 They’re perfect for tasks like window management, switching apps, finding documents, and a whole lot more.
-Here’s a look at some great time-savers.
+Here’s a look at some great time savers.

 First things first